FastComments/fastcomments-blog/src/content/(2-17-2020) Creating a Team of Comment Moderators with FastComments.md

 FastComments moderation tools provide an efficient environment for reviewing comments, marking them as spam, or (if you must) deleting them.

-The dashboard is also responsive so you can review and moderate comments on the go.
+The dashboard is also responsive, so you can review and moderate comments on the go!

 But access to moderating comments for your site is not limited to just your account.
-Someone can create their own FastComments account and be invited to your site via the admin dashboard.
+Someone can create their own FastComments account and be invited to your site via the admin dashboard, [or in bulk via the API](https://docs.fastcomments.com/guide-api.html#moderator-structure).
 They don't even need to know about FastComments or create an account beforehand.
 The invite link that we'll show you how to send will guide them through creating an account.

-Simply log into your account and go to Moderate Comments.
-From there in the top right there is an Add Moderators link.
-If you've already added moderators it will say Edit Moderators.
+Simply log into your account and hover over Moderate Comments.
+You'll see an option to Manage Moderators.

 <img
-    src="images/fc-add-moderator.png"
-    alt="Add a Moderator"
-    title="Add a Moderator"
+    src="images/fc-add-moderator-menu.png"
+    alt="Manage Moderators Menu"
+    title="Manage Moderators Menu"
     class='lozad' />

-From this button a wizard will guide you through adding a moderator.
-You'll just need to provide a name and an email and they will automatically sent an invite link which will also guide them through account creation.
+If you haven't added any moderators yet, this button will take you to a wizard which will guide you through adding a moderator.

+You'll just need to provide a name and email.
+They will automatically be sent an invitation link which will also guide them through account creation.

+Optionally, you can also place moderators and comments into separate groups.
+[Learn more about Moderation Groups and further moderation features here.](https://docs.fastcomments.com/guide-moderation.html)

 If you have a team of moderators you can see their progress from the same place - the Comment Moderators list provides stats for each moderator.
 This includes the number of comments they've marked reviewed, spam, and deleted.